lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 Repentance is more than changing behavior.
 It is turning away from sin and toward Heavenly Father and Jesus Christ.
 It leads to a change of heart and mind (see [Mosiah 5:2](/study/scriptures/bofm/mosiah/5?lang=eng&id=p2#p2 "/study/scriptures/bofm/mosiah/5?lang=eng&id=p2#p2"); [Alma 5:12–14](/study/scriptures/bofm/alma/5?lang=eng&id=p12-p14#p12 "/study/scriptures/bofm/alma/5?lang=eng&id=p12-p14#p12"); [Helaman 15:7](/study/scriptures/bofm/hel/15?lang=eng&id=p7#p7 "/study/scriptures/bofm/hel/15?lang=eng&id=p7#p7")).
 Through repentance, we become new persons, reconciled to God (see [2 Corinthians 5:17–18](/study/scriptures/nt/2-cor/5?lang=eng&id=p17-p18#p17 "/study/scriptures/nt/2-cor/5?lang=eng&id=p17-p18#p17"); [Mosiah 27:25–26](/study/scriptures/bofm/mosiah/27?lang=eng&id=p25-p26#p25 "/study/scriptures/bofm/mosiah/27?lang=eng&id=p25-p26#p25")).

 The opportunity to repent is one of the greatest blessings Heavenly Father has given us through the gift of His Son.

+32.2

+## Purposes of Church Membership Restrictions or Withdrawal

 When a person is baptized, he or she becomes part of the “household of God” ([Ephesians 2:19](/study/scriptures/nt/eph/2?lang=eng&id=p19#p19 "/study/scriptures/nt/eph/2?lang=eng&id=p19#p19")).
 The baptismal covenant includes a promise to strive to live according to Christ’s teachings and commandments.
 When a person falls short, he or she exercises faith in Jesus Christ and repents, relying on His mercy to strengthen and forgive.